oasisprotocol/old-docs/src/operators/migrating-questnet-entities.md

 To summarize, the steps required for migration are as follows:

 1. Backup all of your entity/node artifacts.
-2. Update your entity descriptor to the latest format
+2. Update your entity descriptor to the latest version.
 3. Create a set of new node artifacts.
     * This will effectively delete your old node.
 While it might be possible to use the same node identity with the Amber Network, for simplicity's sake,